This article is part of my series: VBA & Macros in Excel – A Step by Step Complete Guide and Make UserForms in VBA Excel with Total 6 Tutorials.

 Working with UserForms

 Our first step is to create a new UserForm in the VB Editor window.
 Choose Developer ➪ Code ➪ Visual Basic or press Alt+F11 to activate the VB Editor.
-Then select the correct workbook in the Project window and then choose choose Insert ➪ UserForm.
+Then select the correct workbook in the Project window and then choose Insert ➪ UserForm.

 The VB Editor displays an empty UserForm, shown in the figure below.
 When you activate a UserForm, the VB editor also displays the Toolbox.
 From the Toolbox, we shall add controls to the UserForm.